tobyhodges/studious-happiness/episodes/05a-sequence-types.md

  {: .output}

-# Accessing items in a Sequence
+# Accessing items in a sequence

 ## Use an index to get a single object from a sequence.
  - The objects in a sequence are ordered.
 For example, the string 'AB' is not the same as 'BA'.